benrwoodard/timecardassistant/README.md

 | 10      | .17     |
 | 5       | .08     |

-## When the activity is done
+### Finished activity record

-To record the acitity time to the ‘timecard’ object you will use the `donetc()` function
+To record the activity time to the ‘timecard’ object you will use the `donetc()` function

 ``` r
 donetc()
 ```

-### Retroactive activity completion
+#### Adjusting activity completed time

 If you need to adjust the time when the last recorded activity was finished then you will add the ‘finished’ argument value.